Snap-sec/blog/_posts/[DRAFT]2026-08-12-CustomDBAccess.md

 /api/try-delete
 ```

 These endpoints were responsible for executing Custom Database Action Scripts.

-The underlying authorization checks did not adequately restrict access based on the permissions assigned to the authenticated role.
+The authorization controls did not adequately restrict access based on the permissions assigned to the authenticated role.

 As a result, users with insufficient privileges could invoke functionality intended for users with broader permissions.